Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 The best example of this hedging strength at work was May 17, when the S&P 500 plunged 1.8 percent, its biggest drop since September.
 Treasuries, by contrast, rallied the most since July 2016.

 In other words, this is self-fulfilling.
 If both keep rallying and volatility stays low, risk parity can continue to lever up.
-That's a systemic risk, because obviously, if volatility were to spike materially and sustainably, these same strats would have to de-lever as would CTAs and the rest of the programmatic crowd.
+That's a systemic risk, because obviously, if volatility were to spike materially and sustainably, these same strats would have to de-lever, as would CTAs and the rest of the programmatic crowd.

 But let's leave that aside for now.
-The more basic question that often arises when people think about the simple chart shown above is whether bond yields (NYSEARCA:TLT) are saying something entirely different about the prospects for the economy than stocks (NYSEARCA:SPY).
+The more basic question that often arises when people think about the simple chart shown above is whether bond yields (TLT) are saying something entirely different about the prospects for the economy than stocks (SPY).

 Additionally, the fact that long-term yields are falling in the face of a hawkish Fed has bull flattened the curve, leading to still more questions about the conflicting signals being sent by stocks and bonds.